tphyahoo/bip-thomashartman-op_energy/spec/cBITS_provisional_spec.md

 **Example 1**

-convert src to dst (28 bytes of data following four bytes of zero)
+convert 256bit hex to cBITS  (28 bytes of data following four bytes of zero)

 given:  0x000000008cc30f97a647313fe0cad97a647313fe0cad97a647313fe0cad97a64